-Bank Of Canada Announces New $10 Bill With Awesomely Included Konami Code Easter Egg
+Bank Of Canada Announces New $10 Bill With Konami Code Easter Egg

-The Bank of Canada is preparing to celebrate the 150th anniversary of Confederation and they’re doing it with a brand new $10 bank note.
-The new bill isn’t set to be released until June 1 of this year, but an image of it has been released and the bank decided to have some fun with the announcement.
-Along with the unveiling, they have a website to promote the new bill and they included one of the oldest known video game cheat codes in existence.
+The Bank of Canada is preparing to celebrate the 150th anniversary of Confederation, and they’re doing it with a brand new $10 bank note.
+The new bill isn’t set to be released until June 1 of this year, but an image of it has been released, and the bank decided to have some fun with the announcement.
+Along with the unveiling, they have a website to promote the new bill and included one of the oldest known video game cheat codes in existence.

-Yes, the Bank of Canada has included an Easter egg on their official website which pays tribute to the Konami Code.
+Yes, the Bank of Canada has included an Easter egg on their official website that pays tribute to the Konami Code.

 Just in – The Bank of Canada unveils the new $10 bill to commemorate Canada’s 150th birthday.
 Comes out June 1. @CityNews @680NEWS pic.twitter.com/d6575KY9Ne